architect/arc.codes/src/views/docs/en/get-started/detailed-aws-setup.md

 aws_secret_access_key=xxx
 ```

-You will also need to set a default profile and region with the environment variables
+While it is recommended to explicitly declare your application's AWS profile and region, you may also want to use a default profile and region on your machine with the following environment variables:

 - `AWS_PROFILE`
 - `AWS_REGION`